5 ½ Sustainable Christmas Tree Alternatives

 Since you’ve got your very own tree in your living room, why not plant one somewhere in the world to replace it?
 Or better yet – plant three?

-Christmas is a pretty big deal in Ghana too.
+Christmas is a pretty big deal in tree-planting-in-the-philippines too.
 And when you plant a tree there, it helps fund a local entrepreneurship school, where young people are educated for another year.
 How great is that for a Christmas gift?

 First step to realize Sustainable Christmas tree alternative #5 ½: Plant a tree in Ghana right now.